Vancouver: Sports and recreation

 Vancouver is also home to notable cycling races.
 During most summers since 1973, the Global Relay Gastown Grand Prix has been held on the cobblestone streets of Gastown.
 This race and the UBC Grand Prix are part of BC Superweek, an annual series of professional cycling races in Metro Vancouver.

 The British Columbia Derby is a nine-furlong horse race held at the Hastings Racecourse in the third week of September.

 In 2009, Metro Vancouver hosted the World Police and Fire Games.
 Swangard Stadium, in the neighbouring city of Burnaby, hosted games for the 2007 FIFA U-20 World Cup.

 Vancouver, along with Whistler and Richmond, was the host city for the 2010 Winter Olympics and the 2010 Winter Paralympics.
 On June 12, 2010, it played host to Ultimate Fighting Championship 115 (UFC 115), which was the fourth UFC event to be held in Canada (and the first outside Montreal).

 In 2011, Vancouver hosted the Grey Cup, the Canadian Football League (CFL) championship game, which is awarded every year to a different city that has a CFL team.
 The BC Titans of the International Basketball League played their inaugural season in 2009, with home games at the Langley Event Centre.
 Vancouver is a centre for the fast-growing sport of ultimate.
 During the summer of 2008 Vancouver hosted the World Ultimate Championships.

 The Vancouver Canucks are an ice hockey team in the National Hockey League and have played there since 1970.

 The National Basketball Association (NBA) expanded into Vancouver in 1995 with the establishment of the Vancouver Grizzlies.
 They played their games at GM Place (now Rogers Arena).
 After six years in Vancouver, the team relocated to Memphis, Tennessee in 2001.

 The Vancouver Canucks are an NHL team who play their home games in Rogers Arena.

-In 2015, Vancouver was one of six venues for the 2015 FIFA Women's World Cup and hosted the Final game between the United States and Japan.
-Vancouver is one of two Canadian cities hosting matches during the 2026 FIFA World Cup.
+In 2015, Vancouver was one of six host cities for the 2015 FIFA Women's World Cup and hosted the Final game between the United States and Japan.
+Eleven years later, Vancouver was one of two Canadian cities that hosted matches during the 2026 FIFA World Cup.

 Vancouver is Canada's fittest major city, with an obesity rate of only 17.4%, compared to the national average of 24.8%.
 It is only surpassed by Kelowna, British Columbia with a rate of 17% and followed by Victoria, British Columbia at 19.6%.
 Overall, the province of British Columbia has the lowest obesity rate in Canada, followed by Quebec at 2nd and Ontario at 3rd.